 In addition to formal education and ongoing online or campus coursework, professionals in a rapidly changing field like digital forensics could also benefit from participation in a professional association such as the Digital Forensics Association.

 This organization offers volunteer opportunities, hosts a discussion board, provides interaction through chapter meetings and offers other career-enhancing tools like access to a digital library.
 Seeking practical opportunities to build a comprehensive and current skill set can be just as important as obtaining an education.

 Employers Seek Digital Forensic Professionals

 In addition to law enforcement agencies, other governmental agencies such as the Department of Homeland Security offer a variety of opportunities in this field.
-Many private companies, large corporations and international security firms rely on the work of digital forensic professionals to shed light on possible wrong doing, clear the names of those falsely accused, and to prepare evidence for trial if wrong doing is confirmed.
+Many private companies, large corporations and international security firms rely on the work of digital forensic professionals to shed light on possible wrongdoing, clear the names of those falsely accused and prepare evidence for trial if wrongdoing is confirmed.
 In addition to the investigative and technical knowledge needed for the job, an understanding of related legal issues associated with this line of work is imperative for success.

-Professionals in digital forensics need a wide variety of skills and knowledge to excel in this prestigious yet demanding field.
+Professionals in digital forensics need a wide array of skills and knowledge to excel in this prestigious, yet demanding field.
 Through securing a degree from a regionally accredited college or university, a student can be sure that they have the knowledge to effectively communicate with other professionals and network in the field with those who have obtained similar education.

 In addition to online or formal education, many professionals find the connections cultivated through a professional association, such as the Digital Forensics Association, vital to keeping their knowledge current.